 - Accessibility and inclusion in the arts, respect and kindness in our undertakings for and with all people

-- Arts Access Aotearoa recognises the importance of Te Tiriti o Waitangi to our kaupapa, with due regard for its articles and principles.
+- Arts Access Aotearoa recognises the importance of Te Tiriti o Waitangi to its kaupapa, with due regard for Te Tiriti's articles and principles.

 This recognition is reflected in the following values that will underpin our work: